 I don't wash my hair every day, so oil most likely builds up.
 In order to keep the oil localized in one area, upon exiting the shower I use the middle of my towel for drying my hair.
 Then I use the edges of the towel for my face.
 Since my body is clean at that point I don't pay a lot of attention to which part of the towel I use for my body.
 I change towels every 5 days or so.

 I don't get crazy about it, but I change my pillowcases every week or so.
 If I had long hair or more initiative I might change them more often.
 We know that prolonged exposure to oil can aggravate acne, so theoretically if your hair's oil gets on your pillowcase you can be in contact with it.
-This is yet to be looked at in any scientific study, but even if it's just a psychological thing, but I like sleeping on clean pillowcases.
+This is yet to be looked at in any scientific study, but even if it's just a psychological thing, I like sleeping on clean pillowcases.

 Zinc, fish oil, vitamin D3, multivitamin.
-Zinc deficiency has been linked to acne since the 1970s, and zinc supplementation has been shown in several studies to help with acne.1-5 I try to remember to take one 30-50mg tablet per day on a full stomach to prevent nausea.
-Zinc can be toxic in high doses (above 100mg/day) so I make sure that I do not take more than 50mg per day.
-Omega-3s, particularly the EPA component of fish oil, are fantastic at reducing inflammation and acne is at least in part an inflammatory disease.6 I take 3 fish oil pills with breakfast and more with other meals if I remember.
-I also take a 10,000iu vitamin D3 pill per every few days.
+Zinc helps maintain the integrity of the skin and is essential to wound healing.
+Inadequate zinc intake has been linked to acne since the 1970s, and zinc supplementation has been shown in several studies to help with acne.1-5 This is especially important for vegetarians since red meat and poultry provide the majority of zinc in Western diets.
+While I am not a vegetarian, I eat meat sparingly.
+I try to remember to take one 30-50mg zinc tablet per day, always on a full stomach to prevent nausea.
+Zinc can be toxic in high doses (above 100mg/day) and the National Institutes of Health define an upper daily limit of 40mg for adults6, so I make sure that I do not take more than 50mg per day, and don't sweat it if I miss a day here and there.
+Omega-3s, particularly the EPA component of fish oil, are fantastic at reducing inflammation, and acne is at least in part an inflammatory disease.7 I try to remember to take 3 fish oil pills with breakfast.
+I also take a 10,000iu vitamin D3 pill every few days.
 Humans only make vitamin D through sun exposure, and my sun exposure is limited.
 Because I am lactose intolerant I also do not ingest vitamin D fortified dairy products, so taking a vitamin D pill is good insurance.
-Lastly, I take a multivitamin.
+Lastly, while I try to eat lots of colorful fruits and veggies on a daily basis since this is by far the best way to ensure my body gets the vitamins and minerals it needs, if I don't eat the way I'd like on any certain day, I'll take a multivitamin.
 There is scant evidence to show that it is actually beneficial, but I take one just in case.